Delaware LLC | Advantages | Name Search | Registered Agent | Setup Costs

-- We can also avoid costly per-page charges which add up when you file a multiple page Certificate of Formation.
+- You can also avoid costly per-page charges which add up when you file a multiple page Certificate of Formation.

 - Filing the minimum provisions allows maximum flexibility and economy.
 Using a LLC operating agreement is a better way to organize and operate your LLC.

-- If you want additional provisions included on your Certificate, we would be happy to accommodate you if you supply the exact language of the additional articles.
+- If you want additional provisions included on your Certificate, we would be happy to accommodate you.
+You would need to supply the exact language of the additional articles.